rparrett/df-crash-miner/README.md

 Param files must have `[TITLE:CRASH]`, or you'll just see "default" medium-sized worlds being generated.

+Param files must not have `[SEED:]` and friends, or you'll just see the same worlds generated over and over.

 Eventually, crashes may occur and the program will save copies of this param file with the crash seeds to `~/.df-crash-miner`

 But these crashes may have been due to a cosmic ray bit flip or may be from a bug that's too intermittent to be useful for debugging.